How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 ➡️ Low-End Budgets

-This being said, there are some regions of Mexico that are pricier than others.
+This being said, some regions of Mexico are pricier than others.
 For example, Los Cabos is known as the most expensive in Mexico, while Chiapas and Oaxaca are more budget-friendly.

 ➡️ Mid-Range Budgets